 If You Don’t DIY

-Steeping herbs isn’t everyone’s cup of tea (pun intended), so I also keep the homeopathic sleep tablets for kids from this brand on hand for the occasional restless or anxious night.
-I love that they are independently tested for safety and purity (no toxins, artificial flavors or fillers, or GMO-derived ingredients), and they do seem to help my kids drift off to sleep.
+Steeping herbs isn’t everyone’s cup of tea (pun intended), so I also keep the homeopathic sleep tablets for kids from Genexa on hand for the occasional restless or anxious night.
+I love that they are independently tested for safety and purity (no toxins, artificial flavors or fillers, or GMO-derived ingredients).
+The tablets do seem to help my kids drift off to sleep.

 Ever have trouble sleeping?
 What’s your remedy?

 - Amsterdam, JD., Li, Y., Soeller, et al. (2009).
 A randomized, double-blind, placebo-controlled trial of oral Matricaria recutita (chamomile) extract therapy for generalized anxiety disorder.
 Journal of Clinical Pharmacology 29 (4): 378–82.

 - Berger, J. (1998).
 Herbal rituals.
 St. Martin’s Press.

 - Bruton-Seal, J., Seal, M. (2009).
 Backyard Medicine: Harvest and Make Your Own Herbal Remedies.
 Skyhorse.